SRaswan/cse15l-lab-reports/report3.md

     }
 }
 ```
-Lerning how data can seamlessly display on different systems was super engaging, and I hope to learn more about web development in the future.
+Learning how data can seamlessly display on different systems was super engaging, and I hope to learn more about web development in the future.